 And that, my friends, is the life of someone that has become hooked on writing.

-I also occasionally go back and clean up minor problems found with stories that are already posted.
-As always I still read reviews. (and occasionally make corrections or updates to my stories when necessary or when a reader points out a problem).
-Though my life has been very chaotic recently I still try to respond to any messages and occasionally put in a little time on my stories.
+As always I still read reviews.
+Sometimes it's the reviews that keep me going.
+(I occasionally make corrections or updates to my stories when necessary or when a reader points out a problem).
+I still try to respond to any messages.

 x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x

-Here is a list of my stories, as well as the stories by other authors that inspired my writing, in approximately chronological order.
+Here is a list of my stories, as well as certain stories by other authors that inspired my writing, in approximately chronological order.
 Most of them fit in the same basic time line (more or less).
+NOTE: 'In Development Hell' means I have bits and pieces but can't quite shape it into a cohesive story but can't just throw it all away so I keep hoping that my muse will someday come through.

 A 'Beauty And The Beast' Timeline